Little Rocky Mountains

 The Little Rocky Mountains, also known as the Little Rockies, are a group of buttes, roughly 765 km^{2} in area, located towards the southern end of the Fort Belknap Indian Reservation in Blaine County and Phillips County in north-central Montana.
 Their highest summit is Antoine Butte (~5720 ft (1743 m)).
+Old Scraggy Peak is 5,708 feet.

 The nearest town is Dodson, Montana.

+Like the nearby North and South Moccasin mountains and Judith Mountains, the Little Rockies were a target for gold miners.

+Eagle Child Mountain in the western portion of the range was sacred to the Gros Ventre people.